- New Employee

 What Does Corporate Culture Mean?

-Corporate culture, also known as company culture, refers to the shared values, attitudes, and policies that characterize an organization internally.
-This is usually built over time through hiring decisions rather than defined by a central source.
+Corporate culture, often referred to as company culture, represents the shared values, attitudes, and policies that define an organization’s internal environment.
+This culture evolves over time through hiring practices and employee interactions rather than being dictated by a singular authority.

 The 4 Types of Corporate Culture